modesttree/Projeny/README.md

         LogPath: '[ConfigDir]/PrjLog.txt'
         VisualStudioIdePath: 'C:/Program Files (x86)/Microsoft Visual Studio 12.0/Common7/IDE/devenv.exe'

-Now if we click Open Solution again, we should see two C# projects.
+After opening the solution, you should see two C# projects.
 One named "AssetsFolder" that contains all C# files under the `Assets/` folder and one named "PluginsFolder" that contains all C# files underneath the `Plugins/` folder.
 So far, this is the same as the solution that Unity produces when it generates its visual studio solution.

 Go back to the Package manager and drag the following projects over: